harranali/stowage/README.md

 ```

 #### Put(filePath string) error
-`Put` helps you copy files into the root directory from external locations, filepath is the full path to the file you would like to put, it returns error incase there any
+`Put` helps you copy files into the root directory from external locations, filePath is the full path to the file you would like to put, it returns error incase there is any
 ```go
 err := s.LocalStorage.Put("testfile.txt")
 ```

 ####  PutAs(filePath string, filename string) error
-`PutAs` helps you copy files into the root directory from external directory with the given name in the second parameter, the first param 'filePath' is the file path, the second param 'fileName' is the name of the new file, filepath is the full path to the file you would like to put, it returns error incase there was
+`PutAs` helps you copy files into the root directory from external directory,  the first param 'filePath' is the full path to the file you would like to put, the second param 'fileName' is the name you would like to give to the file, it returns error incase there is any
 ```go
 err := s.LocalStorage.PutAs("testfile.txt", "newtestfile.txt")
 ```

 #### Copy(filePath string, destPath string) error
-`Copy` helps you copy files within the root folder, Please note that the refrence of the paths of these files is the root folder, it accepts the source file starting from the root folder, and the destination folder starting from the root folder, it returns an error incase there any
+`Copy` helps you copy files within the root folder, Please note that the refrence of the paths of these files is the root folder, it accepts the source file starting from the root folder, and the destination folder starting from the root folder, it returns an error incase there is any
 ```go
 err := s.LocalStorage.Copy("testfile.txt", "/folder/subfolder")
 ```

 #### CopyAs(filePath string, destfolder string, newFilePath string) error
-`CopyAs` helps you copy files within the root folder, Please note that the refrence of the paths of these files is the root folder, it accepts the source file starting from the root folder and the destination folder starting from the root folder, and the new file name, it returns an error incase there any
+`CopyAs` helps you copy files within the root folder, Please note that the refrence of the paths of these files is the root folder, it accepts the source file starting from the root folder and the destination folder starting from the root folder, and the new file name, it returns an error incase there is any
 ```go
 err := s.LocalStorage.CopyAs("testfile.txt", "/folder/subfolder", "newtestfile.txt")
 ```